 At first glance, it may appear that we don’t need to be working in Honduras anymore.
 But just beyond the main paved roads lies the real Honduras where most people still live very difficult lives and many, many children are denied the basics that they need to develop healthily.
 We visited desperately poor homes and heard many a story of hopelessness and despair.

 We met a 10-year-old boy forced to act as the head of household because his mother had died and his dad was an alcoholic who had taken in a 13-year-old girl as his new mistress.
 We met a family of 13 who live in one room, and visited three families that are sharing the same house.
 We heard of the immense pressure on teenagers to quit school and go to work, of young girls being given away at 13 or 14 years old to any men who are willing to feed them.

 One of our hero child development center directors, Yanira, just registered 20 new children, and she is scared.
-These are the most “at-risk” kids they have registered yet (compared even to the ones I just spoke about!).
+These are the most vulnerable kids they have registered yet (compared even to the ones I just spoke about!).

 These are the children of gang members, murderers and prostitutes.
 These are the children of people who break in and steal from the center, who steal tilapia from their CIV-funded fish pond.

 But Yanira is trusting God to guide them and protect them, and to transform not only the children but their entire families.
 We are meeting very real needs.

 Children Need to be Known, Loved and Protected